storj/docs/app/(docs)/object-mount/user-guides/page.md

 ---
-title: 4.
-User Guides
+title: User Guides
 docId: ohs0ailohSh0Vie3

 metadata:
   title: User Guides
   description:
     User Guides Overview

-weight: 0
+weight: 4
 ---

-cunoFS is a scalable, high-performance POSIX compatibility layer that lets you interact with files stored on object storage such as Amazon S3, Azure Blob Storage, Google Cloud Storage, or any S3-compatible object store hosted in the cloud or locally.
+Object Mount is a scalable, high-performance POSIX compatibility layer that lets you interact with files stored on object storage such as Amazon S3, Azure Blob Storage, Google Cloud Storage, or any S3-compatible object store hosted in the cloud or locally.

 ## The package

-cunoFS is Linux software: there's a cunoFS Command Line Interface (cunoFS CLI), {code}`cuno`, providing the highest performance and most straightforward way to interact with object storage.
+Object Mount is Linux software: there's a Object Mount Command Line Interface (Object Mount CLI), {code}`cuno`, providing the highest performance and most straightforward way to interact with object storage.
 This works through a user-mode library, {code}`cuno.so`, which intercepts (both dynamic and static) applications using [LD_PRELOAD] functionality and fast dynamic binary instrumentation.

-cunoFS can also be used with our modified [FUSE] mount solution, {ref}`cunoFS Mount <user-guide-cunofs-mount>`, providing wider support for applications where the {ref}`cunoFS CLI cannot be used <user-guide-limitations-direct-interception>`.
+Object Mount can also be used with our modified [FUSE] mount solution, {ref}`Object Mount Mount <user-guide-Object Mount-mount>`, providing wider support for applications where the {ref}`Object Mount CLI cannot be used <user-guide-limitations-direct-interception>`.

-To match the best performance with the widest support, consider the hybrid solution: {ref}`cunoFS FlexMount <user-guide-cunofs-flexmount>`.
+To match the best performance with the widest support, consider the hybrid solution: {ref}`Object Mount FlexMount <user-guide-Object Mount-flexmount>`.

-Access credentials can also be optionally managed by cunoFS.
+Access credentials can also be optionally managed by Object Mount.

 ## Wide support for object storage providers

-cunoFS has native support for:
+Object Mount has native support for:

 - [Amazon Web Services S3](https://aws.amazon.com/s3/)
 - [Microsoft Azure Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/)
 - [Google Cloud Storage](https://cloud.google.com/storage/) (however for best performance we currently recommend using S3 with their [S3 accesspoint](https://cloud.google.com/storage/docs/interoperability))

-In theory, cunoFS supports any S3-compatible object storage provider.
-In practice, the "S3 API" implementation can have differences in behaviour between providers, so some additional configuration is sometimes necessary. cunoFS has been tested on:
+In theory, Object Mount supports any S3-compatible object storage provider.
+In practice, the "S3 API" implementation can have differences in behaviour between providers, so some additional configuration is sometimes necessary.
+Object Mount has been tested on:

 % TODO: make this a table, with links to additional config sections for each of these providers (if any is necessary)